 In addition to the UAV-enabled grassland restoration model, another main contribution of this work is to investigate the solution of the two-stage problem under the constraints by cooperative optimization method.
 Shen et al. \cite{shen2009two} consider a two-stage vehicle routing problem for large scale bioterrorism emergencies.
 Li et al. \cite{li2010inexact} develop an inexact two-stage water management model to plan agricultural irrigation under uncertainty.
 Azadeh et al. \cite{azadeh2019two} propose a two-stage route optimization method is to confine the flying boundaries and reduce the number of variables and constraints for light aircraft transport systems.
 Maini et al. \cite{maini2019cooperative} design a two-stage strategy to find efficient solutions for cooperative aerial-ground vehicle route planning problem under fuel constraints in coverage applications.
 Rajan et al. \cite{rajan2022routing} formulate a two-stage stochastic program model and present a solution method for a UAV path planning problem in the scenario of data gathering missions.
 Although the above studies mainly adopt the two-stage approaches to deal with the routing planning problem, most of them are mechanically decomposed into two stages which are solved separately according to the process of the problem, while without considering the coupling relationship between them tailored solution algorithms.

 Moreover, the bilevel programming problem \cite{colson2007overview} is another two-stage optimization problem.
 The UAV-enabled grassland restoration problem in this work is related to the bilevel programming problem \cite{colson2007overview}, which considers the coupling relationship between the two stages of the optimization problem.
 Angelo et al. \cite{angelo2015study} investigate a bilevel production-distribution planning problem.
-Two intelligent heuristics hierarchically algorithms combined with ant colony optimization (ACO) and differential evolution (DE) are adopted to solve the upper-level problem and the lower-level problem, respectively.
 Sinha et al. \cite{sinha2017review} comprehensively review the bilevel optimization from the basic principles to the solution schemes including classical and evolutionary methods.
 However, these approaches are difficult to directly solve the problem in this work, without considering the specific characteristics of UAV-enabled grassland restoration problem.